miklevin/MikeLev.in/_posts/2024-12-06-testing-chatgpt-o1-release.md

 documentation for when I do get back to it.
 It digested the article easily enough and got the context of where I left off in the project.
 And then I fed it all 6,600 lines of code from the codebase and here's what it had to say:

+> First important thing to notice is that o1 was actually able to accept a 6.5K
+> line of code program in a single submit.
+Previously, only Google Gemini
+> Advanced Pro had been able to do this.

 o1: Below is a structured assessment of what remains to be done and recommended next steps to complete the pipeline workflow and finalize the codebase as described in the provided code and docstrings.
 This report is derived from a close reading of the code and the architectural guidance within it.